 Instantly I saw a way to assist people in getting well and staying well rather than prolonging life at the expense of real health which was what I had found in the allopathic (medical) model.
 I enrolled in Western States Chiropractic College and moved to Portland, Oregon to attend.
-Six years later, I had received my Doctorate of Chiropractic, had my first child, sat for my California license (while I was 8 months pregnant!) and relocated back to the Central Coast with my family to start my practice in 1991.
+Six years later, I had received my Doctorate of Chiropractic, had my first child, sat for my California license (while I was 8 months pregnant; waiting outdoors between sections of the exam for up to 2 hours each in the East Bay summer heat!) and relocated back to the Central Coast with my family to start my practice in 1991.

 My science background allowed me to quickly separate the chaff from the grain & see what made sense & had real scientific support and what didn’t, regardless of who published it.

-In 2014, I also accepted a part-time position at Community Health Centers of the Central Coast to provide chiropractic care, continuing my coaching and consulting practice on a very part time basis.
-In the fall of 2018, I left CHC, went on a Fall Foliage Bicycle trip thru New England, reuniting, for part of it with 2 of the cyclists that accompanied me on the trip nearly 40 years earlier.
-Upon my return to the Central Coast, I recommitted myself to helping women & families find simple natural answers to common health problems.
+Fast forward to the fall of 2018, I left Community Health Centers (where I had taken a position to serve mostly those with limited access to healthcare), went on a Fall Foliage Bicycle trip thru New England, reuniting, for part of it with 2 of the cyclists that accompanied me on the trip nearly 40 years earlier.
+That trip helped me reaffirm that we can still do whatever we want, regardless of age and circumstance if we have the inspiration to put the pieces of the puzzle together .
+So on my return to the Central Coast, I recommitted myself to helping women, families and seniors find simple natural answers to common health problems.

 I help debunk the myths surrounding diet, exercise, genetics and lifestyle.